slipstream/SlipStreamClient/client/README.md

 If required, the scripts should be defined in the image module's `Pre-Scale` and/or `Post-Scale` targets and are intended to be used before and/or after the scaling up/down actions.
 The scripts are only executed on the VMs that are subject to the current scaling action.
-Below is the example script for `Bash`.
+Below are the example scripts for `Bash`.

 `Pre-Scale` script.
 Note that it can be used on VM remove horizontal scalability action.